Determinants of Mahler measures and special values of $L$-functions: Nuts and bolts

 where $c(t)=\cos^{-1}\left(\frac{\sqrt[3]{t}-1}{2}\right).$ By \cite[Lemma~3]{Samart23} and Jensen's formula, we have that $\m(\tilde{Q}_t)=I(t)+J(t)$.
 To close the Deninger path, the first author considered

 which is referred to as the \emph{modified Mahler measure} of $\tilde{Q}_t$, and discovered from his computational experiments that for every non-zero integer $t\in (-1,27)$,

 where $s_t\in \QQ$ (see \cite[Table~2]{Samart23}).
-This identity for the case $t=24$, which corresponds to a CM elliptic curve $\mathcal{C}_{t}$ of conductor $27$ and $s_t=-3$, has recently been proven by the second author and Guo \cite{TG24}.
-It should be remarked that, if $t$ is an algebraic integer, the Galois conjugates of $t$ can possibly scatter in both $\mathcal{K}_Q^\circ$ and its complement.
+This identity for the case $t=24$, which corresponds to a CM elliptic curve $\mathcal{C}_{t}$ of conductor $27$ and $s_t=-3$, has recently been proven by the second author and Guo \cite[Theorem~1.5]{TG25}.
+It should be remarked that, if $t$ is an algebraic integer, cube roots of the Galois conjugates of $t$ can possibly scatter in both $\mathcal{K}_Q^\circ$ and its complement.
 In this case, the corresponding determinant formulas obtained in Section~\ref{S:results} involve both Mahler measures and modified Mahler measures (e.g. \eqref{E:mmquartic2}).
 For conciseness, we use $\nu(t)$ as defined in Section~\ref{S:Intro} to unify $\nn(t)$ and $\tilde{\nn}(t)$ in our results.
-Note further that the Galois conjugates belonging to the region $\mathcal{K}_Q^\circ$ (in fact the interval $(-1,27)$) are put in boldface in Table~\ref{2x2identities_table} and Table~\ref{quarticGalorbs_table}.
+Note further that the Galois conjugates of $t$ whose cube roots belong to the region $\mathcal{K}_Q^\circ$ (in fact the interval $(-1,3)$) are put in boldface in Table~\ref{2x2identities_table} and Table~\ref{quarticGalorbs_table}.

 To apply our classification algorithm in Section \ref{S:CM}, we need some auxiliary lemmas which give explicit correspondences between period ratios of the curves $\mathcal{F}_t$ and $\mathcal{C}_t$ and the parameter $t$ via certain modular functions.
 Recall that the modular lambda function is a holomorphic function on the upper half-plane $\mathcal{H}:=\{\tau\in \CC : \im \tau>0\}$ defined by